/images/resources/tutorials/authentication/migrating-to-passwordless.png

 Deploy the System

-Next run the following commands to deploy the Curity Identity Server, along with a PostgreSQL database that will store account data:
+Next, run the following commands to deploy the Curity Identity Server, along with a PostgreSQL database that stores account data and public keys for registered passkeys:

 bash